R2Northstar/NorthstarWiki/docs/hosting-a-server-with-northstar/basic-listen-server.md

 # Hosting a Basic Listen Server

+A listen server only runs while the user is in the match, and acts like a 'public' private match/lobby\
+The only difference between a listen and dedicated server is that a listen can only run while the host is in the match, while a dedi will run without the user or TF|2 open.

 ## Instructions

 To host a listen server on Northstar, go to the lobby and press the `Private Match` button to begin a private match.
 While this does allow you to host a server, other people won't be able to join it, so you'll need to port forward 2 ports to allow other people to join.\